avyboy/aresmush/features/localization.md

             other: "%{count} spieler angeschlossen."

+You can also localize things like date and time formats.

 The commands themselves are not translated, but the [Shortcuts]({{site.siteroot}}features/shortcuts.html) system allows you to define localized command names for commands and switches.

+It would be possible to take the localization even further, but I wanted to test the waters before putting a lot more work into it.